-Northern Rivers Family of Services is grateful for many of the measures the Governor and the Legislature have taken over the past few years to stabilize the State's economy and help to build a better New York.
-Despite these improvements, more needs to be accomplished to make New York State a great place to live, raise a family, and operate a business.
+While Northern Rivers Family of Services is grateful for many of the measures the Governor and the Legislature have taken over the past few years to stabilize the State's economy and help to build a better New York, more needs to be accomplished to make New York state a great place to live, raise a family, and operate a business.
+Specifically we must adjust the proposed Executive Budget to support the human services sector and the children, adults, and families we serve each day.
+The current budget must be more focused on the needs and values of family- and child-centered priorities.

 We all understand the challenges we face today.
-Economic challenges are forcing critical conversations and new approaches to innovation at the state, local, and not-for-profit sector level.
+Economic difficulties are forcing critical conversations and new approaches to innovation at the state, local, and not-for-profit sector level.
 These conversations and innovative approaches can help us meet the complex needs of families and children and achieve improved outcomes.

-The Governor's Executive Budget takes some steps to improve the lives of children such as maintaining preventive services funding for at-risk families, expanding homeless housing programs, increased support for education and Pre-K education on a statewide basis, implementing managed care for adults and children and continuing to reform the juvenile justice system.
+The Governor's Executive Budget takes some steps to improve the lives of children such as maintaining preventive services funding for at-risk families, expanding homeless housing programs, increased support for education and Pre-K education on a statewide basis, implementing managed care for adults, and continuing to reform the juvenile justice system.

-Following are specific recommendations in regard to the proposed budget.
+Following are specific recommendations with regard to the proposed budget.